tylermachen/scraping-the-students-page-web-0715-public/README.md

 This lab will be more free form in that it is not test driven.
 So method and variable names are up to you.
 The entire structure of the program is up to you.

-That being said, hear are some sensible guide lines:
+That being said, hear are some sensible guide lines you should consider (__which don't have to be followed__):
 - Keep method and variable names sensible and semantic.
   - This will come in handy when debugging and working with others.
+- Use helper methods so one method isn't doing all the work.
+  - The idea of helper methods is that each method should be responsible for only one thing.
+  - It's okay to have a method that delegates tasks to other methods.
 - Make sure you're keeping track of your data.
   - You are not going to be persisting any of the data you scrape so storing them in variables is a must.
   - Once that variable is out of scope or it's value over written it's gone.